 What makes this a game-changer is that it can all be done on autopilot.
 You can be building relationships with an almost unlimited number of people all at the same time, all while you are doing other things, like working with actual paying clients.
 If you tried to do this long-term relationship-building with each prospect individually, you’d end up earning about five cents per hour.

 Your ideal coaching clients have to like your personal approach, and your personal worldview.
 They have to like you.

 Have you heard of the book, “People Buy You,” by Jeb Blount?
 It was originally written for salespeople, but the title couldn’t be more relevant for coaches.
 Your ideal coaching clients are almost literally buying your personality and your worldview.
 But because of that, there are a lot of people who aren’t going to want to buy you.

 You can’t be all things to all people, and your effectiveness as a coach comes directly from how well you hold your integrity.
 Because of that, the best coaches are the ultimate niche marketers.
 They are not just selling their services as a marketing coach, or a life coach, or a fitness coach.
 They’re selling their services as, for example, a female life coach with an edgy sense of humor and a background in finance who helps very small business owners in the service industry overcome their struggles with cash flow.

 Now that’s a niche audience.

 Maybe that is not a description of your coaching business, but if you are a coach, you’ve probably – hopefully – got a description of your services that’s just as specific.
 You know exactly what kind of clients will stay with you long-term and truly benefit from your help.
-Those are the kind of clients you started coaching for in the first place.
+Those are the kind of clients you started your coaching business for in the first place.